|The Wake Kendall Group, PLLC is home to a DBT-Linehan

 About Our Team

 We have a robust team in which senior members share accumulated experience, and early career therapists infuse our program with new energy and ideas.
-Some members of our team have pursued and achieved certification by the DBT Linehan Board of Certification, the only certification board recognized by the founder of DBT.
-The certification process involves a number of steps that show understanding and adherence to the DBT model.
-It is an unusually demanding process, and it is a testament to our program that Wake Kendall psychologists have been successful in becoming certified.
-Our team meets weekly, and we continually hone our skills with ongoing training and regular consultation with DBT gurus in other parts of the country.
+Our team meets weekly, and we continually hone our skills with ongoing training and regular consultation with DBT experts in other parts of the country.
 We are honored to be involved in important changes in the lives of our clients, some of whom have come to us with extensive histories of prior treatment.
 The central idea in DBT is that individuals are doing the best they can and, at the same time, need to change.
 We constantly seek to improve our ability to meet the needs of our clients, and we believe that humility and a respect for the formidable challenges faced by clients is critical to our work.

 Who Can Benefit from DBT?